 - Salt water and bring to a boil.
 Once boiling, lower heat a bit to a light boil, and cook potatoes until fork tender, about 30 minutes.

 - Drain potatoes and put back in pot over low heat (Tip: It’s important to put potatoes back in the pot so extra liquid evaporates.).
-Mash potatoes.
+Mash potatoes while still hot to avoid gumminess.

-- You can serve right away and garnish with some melted butter and chives on top.
-You can also make this a day or two ahead of time.
-On the day you heat back up and serve, add more half-and-half if more liquid is needed.
+- You can serve right away or you can also make this a day or two ahead of time.
+On the day you heat back up and serve, add more half-and-half or chicken broth if more liquid is needed.
 Garnish with melted butter and chives on top.

 Mushroom Gravy Ingredients (10-15 servings)